 Background of the work

 The works were made as a conclusion of my master’s at the Design Academy, which was about technology, energy, and change.

-The work is a declaration of love for language and expression in its widest form and tribute to the artists I love.
+The work is a declaration of love for language and expression in its widest form and a tribute to the artists I love.
 Before there was written language, we used chants to memorize intricate weaving patterns.
-All techniques (arts, crafts), patterns and oral narratives are the foreland of our written language and connected to instruments that help us to express ourselves.
+All techniques (arts, crafts), patterns and oral narratives are the foreland of our written language and are connected to instruments that help us to express ourselves.
 We have a common language (Indo-European language family).
 And this common background lies in the actions we do (growing crops, eating, making, sharing and making love: creation.

 The work is also a historical correction.
 There were no female members and no weavers associated with De Stijl.
 For me this is painful.
 In the modernization process too much has been neglected the importance of intuition, craftsmanship, connection, universal values and the obligations that this entails.
 I am sure that a female weaver could have portrayed this emphatically in Mondrian’s time.

 Hi Piet, Hi Marcel.
 Can we have a talk?
-Something might be not that well translated, expressed.
+Something might be not that well translated, or expressed.
 Maybe it’s a good idea to go back in time and see what went wrong.
 A missing thread.